← Projects

 make test

-• Velocity ≠ custody: XRPL holds a large share of tokenized T‑bills but shows negligible TBILL transfer volume relative to Ethereum — the difference is composability and secondary-market rails.
+• Velocity ≠ custody: XRPL holds a large share of tokenized T‑bills but shows much lower TBILL transfer volume than Ethereum — driven by composability and secondary-market rails.

-• Supply drawdowns are cohort-shaped: USDO’s post‑incentive contraction is best modeled as a cohort retention problem (peak → steady state retention) rather than a “single narrative” issue.
+• Supply drawdowns are cohort-shaped: USDO’s post‑incentive contraction fits a cohort retention problem (peak → steady state retention) rather than a “single narrative” issue.

-• Institutional tone + explicit uncertainty: every claim is sourced or flagged with [ASSUMPTION]/[DATA: as of], and low-confidence comparisons are called out directly.
+• Sourcing and uncertainty: Claims are sourced or flagged with [ASSUMPTION]/[DATA: as of]; low-confidence comparisons are called out.